 Without knowing the threat, you can’t fight it.
 What does the future of hacking, security, and security testing hide behind the curtain?
+Are businesses really safer by transferring their data to the blockchain custom applications?
 Let’s see and figure out the way to fight the danger.

 Companies neglected security testing – and the consequences are coming

 The everlasting struggle of choosing between security and privacy will rise in 2019.
 As consumers are giving away more sensitive information by using connected devices, the big balloon of data risks to burst.
 We’ve already seen plenty of this happening, first with the Equifax breach, then with Facebook data collecting algorithms issues.